wombleton/gitlaw-nz/acts/I/Intelligence and Security Committee Act 1996.md

     (4) For the avoidance of doubt, it is hereby declared that any member of Parliament who acts as a member of the Committee shall be deemed, in so acting, to be acting in his or her official capacity as a member of Parliament.

+##### 7A Further provisions relating to chairperson and Leader of the Opposition

+*   (1) Subsection (2) applies if---

+    *   (a) the Committee is, in the course of conducting a financial review of an intelligence and security agency, discussing any matter relating to the performance of the intelligence and security agency; and

+    *   (b) the Prime Minister is the responsible Minister under the legislation governing the intelligence security agency.

+    (2) If the Prime Minister is chairing the meeting of the Committee at which the matter is discussed,---

+    *   (a) the Prime Minister must not act as chairperson of the Committee; and

+    *   (b) another member of the Committee nominated by the Prime Minister, being one of the 2 members appointed under [section 7(1)(c)][9], must act as chairperson.

+    (3) The chairperson of the Committee may appoint either of the following (if not already a member of the Committee) to be an alternate chairperson to act as chairperson at the discretion of the chairperson in the absence of the chairperson at a meeting of the Committee:

+    *   (a) the Deputy Prime Minister:

+    *   (b) the Attorney-General.

+    (4) The Leader of the Opposition may appoint the person who acts as his or her deputy in the House of Representatives to act in place of the Leader of the Opposition in the absence of the Leader of the Opposition at a meeting of the Committee.

+    Section 7A: inserted, on 26 September 2013, by [section 5][41] of the Intelligence and Security Committee Amendment Act 2013 (2013 No 59).

 ##### 8 Endorsement of nominated members

 *   (1) The Prime Minister shall, as soon as practicable after the commencement of each Parliament, submit to the House of Representatives, for endorsement, the names of the members of the House of Representatives nominated under paragraphs (c) and (d) of [section 7(1)][9] as members of the Committee.

-    (2) If the House of Representatives declines to endorse as a member of the Committee any member of the House of Representatives nominated under this section or [section 11(1)][13], the Prime Minister or the Leader of the Opposition, as the case may require, shall, in accordance with the requirements of paragraph (c) or paragraph (d) of [section 7(1)][9], as the case may require, nominate another member of the House of Representatives for membership of the Committee and shall submit to the House of Representatives for endorsement the name of the member so nominated for membership of the Committee.
+    (2) If the House of Representatives declines to endorse as a member of the Committee any member of the House of Representatives nominated under this section or [section 11(1)][14], the Prime Minister or the Leader of the Opposition, as the case may require, shall, in accordance with the requirements of paragraph (c) or paragraph (d) of [section 7(1)][9], as the case may require, nominate another member of the House of Representatives for membership of the Committee and shall submit to the House of Representatives for endorsement the name of the member so nominated for membership of the Committee.

     (3) The Committee shall not transact any business until, as required by paragraphs (c) and (d) of [section 7(1)][9], 3 members of the House of Representatives have been nominated and endorsed as members of the Committee.